MicrosoftDocs/well-architected/well-architected/saas-isv/design-principles.md

 |**Formalize exceptions or differences**|Define different SKUs where customers have different needs.
 Avoid custom deployments, configuration, or code for different customers.|
 |**Safely roll out changes**|Use a safe deployment process that enables progressive rollout of changes, with constant monitoring and rollback if a problem is discovered.
 Use a consistent process for code changes, infrastructure changes, and configuration changes.
 Control how many versions of your solution are deployed at one time.|

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Operational excellence and complexity.** The automation of management operations can increase your solution's complexity and take time to build.
-However, for any ISV that is growing, the cost of automation will be amortized and the benefits will increase.
+At first, the cost of automation might outweigh the advantages, especially when an ISV has only a small number of customers.
+However, as an ISV grows to a larger numbers of customers, the cost of automation will be amortized and the benefits will increase.

 ## Security